cbedwards-dfw/testmaker/README.md

 }
 ```

-The function `foo` function is fairly fragile – if we feed it data that
+The function `foo` function is quite fragile (intentionally so).
+If we
-doesn’t match the columns names (in order) that we’re expecting, our
+feed it data that doesn’t match the columns names (in order) that we’re
-labels will be wrong; if your input doesn’t have enough columns.
-Let’s
+expecting, our labels will be wrong; if our input don’t have enough
+columns, `foo` will generate a simpler plot with the existing columns.
-compare `foo` behavior when given an appropriate dataframe (`mtcars`)
+Let’s compare `foo` behavior when given an appropriate dataframe
-and an inappropriate dataframe (`cars`).
+(`mtcars`) and an inappropriate dataframe (`cars`).

 ``` r
 foo(mtcars)